-This season, Esther gives her London concerto debut with the Philharmonia Orchestra under Lorin Maazel – having previously joined the orchestra and conductor for a 2012 tour to China and Korea.
-She will also record violin concertos by Glazunov and Sibelius with the Philharmonia Orchestra and Vladimir Ashkenazy.
+This season, Esther gives her London concerto debut with the Philharmonia Orchestra under Lorin Maazel – having previously joined the orchestra and conductor for their 2012 tour to China and Korea.
+She will also record the violin concertos by Glazunov and Sibelius with the Philharmonia and Vladimir Ashkenazy.

 Born in the United States, Esther began playing the violin at the age of 4 and has been living in Belgium since she was 6 years old.
 Since making her concerto debut aged 8, she has performed with many international orchestras, including the Philharmonia, Finnish Radio Symphony, Helsinki Philharmonic and Seoul Philharmonic orchestras.
 Recent and upcoming concerto performances include return engagements with the Czech Virtuosi Chamber Orchestra and the Sinfonia Varsovia, as well as debuts with the Warsaw Philharmonic, BBC Scottish Symphony, Arnhem Philharmonic, Hong Kong Philharmonic, Kansai Philharmonic, Tenerife Symphony and Queensland Symphony orchestras, the Orchestre National de Belgique and Chamber Orchestra of Philadelphia.
 She has also toured with the Netherlands National Student Orchestra and the National Youth Orchestra of Scotland.